RoccoLoxPrograms/CelticCE/docs/celticiiifunctions.rst

     5     Right Shift
     ===== ===========

-    If the numbers are out of bounds, then the function will exit out with an error.
     This command really helps mask out hex digits but if you use strings to store those digits, you'll need to use the HexToDec command for each value you need.

     Parameters:
-     * ``value1``: First value to perform bit operation with
+     * ``value1``: First value to perform bit operation with.
-     * ``value2``: Second value to perform bit operation with
+     * ``value2``: Second value to perform bit operation with.
-     * ``function``: Which operation to perform, as seen in the table above
+     * ``function``: Which operation to perform, as seen in the table above.

     Returns:
      * ``Theta``: Result of the bit operation.